 You may also wish to continue your hike to Tennent Mountain.
 People have gotten lost the further they venture along the Art Loeb Trail, though.

 We always hike with pre-downloaded GAIA maps and our Garmin.
-Celluar signals will come in and out.
+Cellular signals will come in and out.

 Since Black Balsam is an extremely popular Blue Ridge Parkway hiking trail, we suggest going on a weekday and early in the AM.